box/t3js/docs/guides/working-with-globals.md

 ```

 This code retrieves the `myservice` service from a jQuery callback.
 Since the `Box.Application` object is both global and exposes `getService()`, you have an easy way to access any T3 service from any other code.

+**Important:** While you can call `Box.Application.getService()` from anywhere, you should be careful to call it after `Box.Application.init()`, as some services may rely on the initialized state of the application to function properly.
+Retrieving a service before the application is started can cause unexpected errors.